visdesignlab/viz-guardrails-study-3-recap/public/viz-guardrails/post-js.md

 # Post-study survey

 Thank you for completing the tasks!
-This is the last page of the assingment.
+This is the last page of the assignment.

 After completing the questions below and clicking the "Next" button, you will be redirected back to Prolific.